immarisabel/lingo-wordgame/README.md

 - :pencil2: *I managed to run the restart game loop!
 It was simple...
 I was just ignoring converting the answer into Boolean!
 Now I still need to fix the random word to actually reset.*

 # planned implementation
-- [ ] be able to play as many times as you wish
+- [x] be able to play as many times as you wish
 - [ ] have a big word list to choose from
 - *word list in files, but will replace it at the end, else it is annoying to test with so many words*
+- *14/12 in progress*
 - [ ] hints
 - [ ] create categories of words
 - [ ] multiplayer function